Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the blue exclamation icon escalates the alert to :ref:`hive` and creates a case.
 The case can then be seen in :ref:`hive` interface.
 If you need to find that original escalated alert in the Alerts page, you can enable the ``Escalated`` toggle (which will automatically enable the ``Acknowledged`` toggle as well).

 - Clicking a value in the table brings up a context menu of actions for that value.
-This allows you to refine your existing search, start a new search, or even pivot to external sites Google and VirusTotal.
+This allows you to refine your existing search, start a new search, or even pivot to external sites like Google and VirusTotal.

 - You can adjust the ``Rows per page`` setting in the bottom right and use the left and right arrow icons to page through the table.